Concussion - child - discharge

 Mild brain injury in children - discharge; Brain injury in children - discharge; Mild traumatic brain injury in children - discharge; Closed head injury in children - discharge; TBI in children - discharge

 Your child was treated for a concussion.
-This is a mild brain injury that can result when the head hits an object or a moving object strikes the head.
+This is a mild brain injury that can result when their head hits an object or a moving object strikes the head.
 It can affect how your child's brain works for a while.
 It may also have made your child lose consciousness for a short time.
 Your child may have a bad headache.

 When Your Child was in the Hospital

-The providers explained what to expect, how to manage any headaches, and how to treat any other symptoms.
+Your providers explained what to expect, how to manage any headaches, and how to treat any other symptoms.

 What to Expect at Home